 - Neck pain that is central or the neck being blocked (associated fracture)

-Below is a pocket tool for recognition of concussion and is used across many sports and is easily printable or kept to aid Concussion recognition.
+Below is a pocket tool for recognition of concussion and is used in many sports and is easily printable or kept to aid Concussion recognition.

 Concussion guidelines apply to all ages.
 Care needs to be taken with children and adolescents because their brain is still developing.
 Children and adolescents with suspected concussion MUST be referred to a healthcare practitioner immediately for initial assessment.
 They may also need further assessment by a doctor.
 IF IN DOUBT SIT THEM OUT!!!